thomasstxyz/fhb-mcce-inenp-pt-gitops-deploy/README.md

-In a real production use case, it is advisable to either bundle the lambda functions with the front end source code, or have it in a separate repository, depending on if it is the same team and people working on the components, or if it is different teams.
+In a real production use case, it is advisable to either bundle the lambda functions with the front end source code, or have them in a separate repository, depending on if it is the same team and people working on the components, or if it is different teams.